datapartnership/ethiopia-economic-monitoring/notebooks/combined_stats/conflict_impact.md

-# Conflict Impact on Agriculture and Air Quality
+# Conflict Impact on Economic Activity

 ## Conflict Impact on Agriculture